ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/base/cli_prerequisites.md

     cat example.sam # use control-C to escape! zcat example.fastq.gz

 Why would this be useful?
 The output of one command can be sent to another command as input using the "pipe" character, as you'll see below.
-Sometimes commands that may seem pointless in isolation are unexpectedly powerful when linked together with pipes.
+Commands that may seem pointless in isolation are unexpectedly powerful when linked together with pipes.

 #### head and tail: display specified lines